WanluLiuLab/yasim/doc/tutorial/index.ipynb.md

 art_mode_extension_qc.head()
 ```

+Following is a plot of mean per-base quality of all reads from 5' end to 3' end:

 ```{code-cell}
 sns.lineplot(art_mode_extension_qc, x="POS", y="QUAL")
 ```

 Which can be seen as suggestion of trimming leading and trailing bases.
+This is not done in this example due to time limit.

 +++

-## `salmon` Quasi Alignment and Quantification
+## Salmon Quasi Alignment and Quantification

-`salmon` is used to align and quantify reads mapped to transcriptome.
-Here we would make `salmon` align to cDNA of ground truth GTF and see whether the quantification is accurate.
+Salmon is used to precisely align and quantify reads mapped to transcriptome on an isoform-specific manner.
+Here we would make Salmon align to cDNA of ground truth GTF and see whether the quantification is accurate.

 ```{code-cell}
 !if [ ! -d SALMON_IDX ]; then \